-Soon the kids will be done with Zoom classes, the family will be in town, and your pantry will bursting with cans of pumpkin pie filling and Campbell’s cream of mushroom soup.
+Soon the kids will be done with school, the family will be in town, and your pantry will bursting with cans of pumpkin pie filling and Campbell’s cream of mushroom soup.
 Thanksgiving is almost here!
 It’s a time for family and friends and spending some quality time with the ones you love, including your little ones!

 Your favorite sides likely weren’t served at the first Thanksgiving.
 Cranberry sauce wasn’t invented until 50 years after the first feast and sweet potatoes were just starting to make an appearance in America.